Neko-Life/Musicat/README.md

 Discord Music Bot written in C++

-- Just install dependencies, compile and fill out `exe/sha_cfg.json`, config file should be in one directory as the binary.
+- Just install dependencies, compile and fill out `exe/sha_cfg.json`, config file should be in one directory as the binary unless using docker, docker scripts available to use in `docker/`.
+- Musicat is fully slash command and need to register the commands to discord, run `./Shasha reg g` or `./Shasha reg <guild_id>` to register slash commands.

 ## Dependencies